windycom/windy-plugin-template/README.md

  - Create system so anyone can publish its own forecast/climatological model on Windy

 ### CHANGELOG
+* 0.3.0
+ - Examples moved to examples dir
 * 0.2.0
  - Fixed wrong examples
 * 0.1.1
  - Initial version of this repo

 <small>This is default readme - please do not remove this line</small>